 What happens when you overdraft is that you’ll be hit with an overdraft fee.
 That usually shows up on your statement as a NSF fee (non sufficient funds).
 Your withdrawal attempt will either be rejected or accepted if the negative account balance won’t be too large…

 The question of “How much can I overdraft?” has a unique answer for each person.
-The average overdraft limit in the US for most people is between $100 and $1,000.
-This means most people can still withdraw from a negative bank account as long as the amount you would like is less than $1,000.
+The average overdraft limit in the US is between $100 and $1,000.
 The average overdraft fee is $27.

-Exactly how much you can overdraft is a highly personal matter.
-Banks assess each overdraft on a person to person basis.
-For instance, if someone has always been a good banking customer (mortgage, rarely overdrafts, longtime customer) the bank may go ahead and let a large overdraft happen.
-But if someone continually overdrafts, doesn’t have much in savings and isn’t really looked upon as a great customer, the bank will usually reject any and all overdrafts.
-This means those customers will usually not be able to overdraw any money from their account but will still get hit with an NSF fee.
+Again, banks/credit unions assess each overdraft on a person to person basis.
+For instance, if someone has always been a good customer (they have a mortgage, rarely overdraft, longtime customer, etc.) the financial institution may go ahead and allow a large overdraft.
+But if someone continually overdrafts, doesn’t have much in savings and isn’t really looked upon as a valuable customer, the bank will often reject any and all overdrafts.
+This means those customers will usually not be able to overdraw any money from their account but will still get hit with a fee.

 It’s generally not a good idea to overdraft your account as a way of getting a person loan.
-Though it’s recommended that if you can’t use a credit card and see a little fast cash, it is worth calling the bank and explaining the situation.
-Most banks with then let you have a negative bank account.
+Though if you can’t use a credit card and need a little fast cash, it is worth calling the bank and explaining the situation.
+Most banks will allow your account to dip below zero.